Wayoutback 3-day tour in Australia Day 3: Watarrka, Kings Canyon (Amphitheatre, Lost City, tranquil Garden of Eden)

 What’s the difference between the canyon and a gorge (or Fjord)?
 One easy way to distinguish a Canyon and a Gorge is that a canyon is opened on both ends, while a gorge is closed.
 A canyon was original a “crack” of rocks – the wind, rain, and floodwaters then began widening the deepened its crack over millions of years.
 The top part of the Kings Canyon was actually narrower than the bottom part, which means the rocks were basically hanging on the edge of the South wall.
 We were told not to walk on the edge of the cliff as those rocks could be loose and one wrong step might be a goodbye to your dear friends.

 The park is the meeting place of desert and ranges.
 There are bushes and hiding places that provide wildlife food and shelter.
 The native people also get their materials for making tools, clothes, and housing.

 At one point we were walking on the rocks that had interesting ripples on the surface.
+As a matter of fact, this is one of the signatures of the area that makes it special.
 These marks are evidence that suggested the existence of a shallow lake in Watarrka millions of years ago.
 As the rocks were sand dunes and lake water, swept by the wind, left the ripple marks on its bottom surface.
 Then the climate was dry but rivers still flowed and lakes dotted the landscape… and I was talking about a million-year process in the last few sentences.